-Steroid creams or ointments of mild to potent strength, with or without the addition of anti-bacterial or anti-yeast agents may be prescribed by your doctor and can be used for short periods intermittently.
+The treatment of Zoon balanitis depends on the underlying causes.
+Generally, steroid creams or ointments of mild to potent strength, with or without the addition of anti-bacterial or anti-yeast agents may be prescribed by your doctor and can be used for short periods intermittently.
+For personal hygiene, it is recommended to use a soap substitute instead of regular soap, to avoid irritating the skin.
 Your doctor will discuss with you how to use these treatments.